-Williams, a Federalist, was the representative for Massachusetts's 8th congressional district from 1803 to 1805.
+Williams was the representative for Massachusetts’s 8th congressional district and was a Federalist.
+He served from 1803 to 1805.

 From Dec 1799 to Mar 1805, Williams missed 65 of 370 roll call votes, which is 17.6%.
 This is on par with the median of 17.7% among the lifetime records of representatives serving in Mar 1805.
 The chart below reports missed votes over time.

 |Dec 1799-May 1800||54||1||1.9%||3rd|

 |Nov 1800-Mar 1801||42||2||4.8%||43rd|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.

 - Martis’s “The Historical Atlas of Political Parties in the United States Congress”, via Keith Poole’s roll call votes data set, for political party affiliation for Members of Congress from 1789 through about year 2000